SkyXJW/An-Improved-Version-of-HPCC-Simulater/README.md

 Simply modify the configuration file path within the command.

 ## Questions
-Welcome to discussion by creating an issue in this repo!
+Welcome to discuss with us by creating an issue in this repo!